stepanenko/javascript-info/Ryan McDermott/readme.md

 ### Avoid Side Effects (part 1)

 A function produces a side effect if it does anything other than take a value in and return another value or values.
-A side effect could be writing to a file, modifying some global variable, making a GET or POST request to an external API endpoint or working with a browser API like window.navigator or document.getElementById().
+A side effect could be writing to a file, modifying some global variable, making a GET or POST request, working with a browser API like window.navigator or document.getElementById(), network I/O, logging to console, writing to localStorage, etc.

 Don't have several functions and classes that write to a particular file.
 Have one service that does it!